hipe/tmx/data-pipes-doc/documents/447-collection-synchronization-algorithm.md

-  - don't assume you are necessarily writing to a file on the filesystem (unless you really have to assume this). there are some coarse advantages to thinking of file IO as line-based instead of byte-based EDIT.
+  - don't assume you are necessarily writing to a file on the filesystem (unless you really have to assume this). there are some coarse advantages to thinking of file IO as line-based instead of byte-based #edit [#447.B]

   - there CAN be advantages to modeling your document production as stream-like instead of iterative; but MAYBE some implementation